mrmattson/next/documentation.md

 </div>
 ```

-Again, the expression can be just a simple property or a full JavaScript expression.
+Again, the expression can be just a simple property or a full javascript expression.
 The following special attributes are available:

 - `show` – show the element using `style="display: ''"` when the value is true
 - `hide` – hide the element using `style="display: none"` when the value is true